Q Bend Limited (trading as Downsizr)

 (c) notify Downsizr of any personal-data breach affecting User personal data within 24 hours of becoming aware;

 25.5 Relationship.
 You and Downsizr are independent parties.
-No partnership, agency, joint venture, or employment is created.
+No partnership, joint venture, or employment is created, and no agency is created save for the limited payment-collection appointment in section 10.6